ComplexNetTSP/CooperativeNetworking/README.rst

 - Agent based model use in [BAN12]_ in the simulation directory

-- Various examples used [BAN12]_ could be found in the example directory
+- Various simulation examples used in [BAN12]_ could be found in the example directory

 - Human Based Mobility Models in the complex_systems directory
 	- Truncated Levy Flight Model [Rhee08]_